Anshu331/Rule-Engine-with-AST/README.md

 ## Test Cases:

-- ** Creating Rules:** Convert rules to AST using create_rule and verify their correctness.
+- **Creating Rules:** Convert rules to AST using create_rule and verify their correctness.

-- ** Combining Rules:** Combine multiple rules and check the combined AST for correctness.
+- **Combining Rules:** Combine multiple rules and check the combined AST for correctness.

-- ** Evaluating Rules:** Provide sample JSON data and test the evaluate_rule function to ensure the rule logic works as expected.
+- **Evaluating Rules:** Provide sample JSON data and test the evaluate_rule function to ensure the rule logic works as expected.

 ## Bonus Features:

-- ** Error Handling: ** Handle invalid rule strings or incorrect data formats.
+- **Error Handling:** Handle invalid rule strings or incorrect data formats.
-- ** Attribute Validation: ** Ensure attributes are part of a pre-defined catalog.
+- **Attribute Validation:** Ensure attributes are part of a pre-defined catalog.
-- ** Rule Modification: ** Allow existing rules to be modified using additional functions.
+- **Rule Modification:** Allow existing rules to be modified using additional functions.
-- ** User-defined Functions: ** Optionally extend the system to support custom functions in the rule language.
+- **User-defined Functions:** Optionally extend the system to support custom functions in the rule language.

 ## Project Structure:
-- ** Backend (Node.js): **
-Folder: rule-engine
+- **Backend (Node.js):** Folder(rule-engine)

 - **Key Files:**